Nathan-Swaine/ThomasAndersFourJava/GAFFER_ARCHITECTURE.md

 }
 ```

+The importer also accepts a nested `graph` wrapper with the same `entities`/`edges` shape, which makes it easy to load a `graph.json` file directly.

 **Key Points:**
 - `group`: The entity/edge type (becomes Neo4j label or relationship type)
 - `vertex`: Unique identifier for entities